-Box supports FTP (file transfer protocol) for Business and Enterprise customers.
+Box supports FTPS (file transfer protocol) for Business and Enterprise customers.
 It is not available for Personal accounts (Free or Pro) or trial accounts.
 The purpose of FTP is for bulk migration of data.
 FTP is designed to be used for initial bulk upload and occasional bulk download of files from your account -- we do not recommend FTP as your main access method.

 To Connect to Box with FTP Client